Acceptance & Commitment Therapy

 - Understand and overcome negative thoughts and feelings

 - Choose life paths built on your own wishes and values

 - Take action to carve out the life you desire

 When you gain increased psychological flexibility from ACT, you’ll learn to be fully present in each moment, so you can experience and live whatever life brings.
 By doing so, you can stop avoiding anxiety.

 Acceptance in Your Life

-By using the acceptance part of ACT in your life, you’ll better understand your anxiety, what triggers your anxiety, and your anxious thoughts, feelings and behaviors.
+By using the acceptance part of ACT in your life, you’ll better understand your anxiety and what triggers your anxiety and your anxious thoughts, feelings, and behaviors.
 Once you can fully recognize what’s going on around you as well as within you, you can face it and accept it for what it is.

 ACT comes with control and power.
 By reducing the control and power anxiety has on your life, your own self-control and power is greatly increased.
 When you live in the present, accept yourself and your life, you can then decide what it is that you want for yourself.
 Using ACT to loosen the grip that anxiety has on your life gives you the flexibility to define your values and take action with purpose, resulting in a rewarding and anxiety-free life.

 While this discussion of using ACT in your life focused on anxiety to keep the points simple, you can plug in any of the issues you face—stress, depression or trauma—in place of the word anxiety and still use ACT.